-Run the relevant CLI command as it appears in step 3 of "Instance registry" on page 103 or "Cluster registry" on page 103.
+3. Run the relevant CLI command as it appears in step 3 of Instance registry or Cluster registry.

 About configuring data filtering

 To reduce the quantity of collected data and propagate mainly meaningful data, a filtering mechanism is used.
 This mechanism is used to filter nodes and invocations before loading the data into the PMDB.